preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/create-article/index.rst

 .. image:: create-article-16.png

 This is a simple walk through on how to create a knowledge article.
-Knowledge articles are omnia pages and therfore works the same way as other Omnia pages.
+Knowledge articles are omnia pages and therefore have the same author options as for other pages.

-Concerning all options for publishing, see: :doc:`Publish page changes </pages/publish-page-changes/index>`
+Concerning all options for publishing (pr example information on how to schedule publishing, if that is available), see: :doc:`Publish page changes </pages/publish-page-changes/index>`